HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/configmap_sharing_dx.md

 - Reduced configuration effort and operational overhead.
 - Each product only consumes relevant configuration data.
 - No single point of failure; products operate independently if shared config is missing.

-**Incubator Feature:**
-This configuration sharing capability is currently in *incubator* status and is **not ready for production use**.
-Features in the incubator phase are experimental, subject to change, and intended for evaluation and feedback only.
-For more information, see [Incubator Features Definition](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_experimental_features.md).

 ## How It Works